Pouting pets: can cats really cry?

 In most cases, the tears are caused by swelling of the eyes.
 A cat might also suffer watery eyes when experiencing a sudden drop in temperature or if it is in a dusty environment.
 Tears can even indicate more serious issues, such as a viral infection.

-So if you see your cat crying, you should take action – but not because your feline friend is depressed.
+So if you see your cat crying tears, you should take action – but not because your feline friend is depressed.
 There's probably something physically wrong with it and a visit to the vet is recommended.

 Read more animal stories on TAG24!